 What Is Gender Discrimination?

-Gender discrimination, sometimes referred to as sex discrimination, is a form of discrimination in which a person is treated differently or unfairly on the basis of their gender.
+gender discrimination, is a form of discrimination in which a person is treated differently or unfairly on the basis of a person’s sex/gender.

 Under federal law, sex discrimination in employment is illegal.
 However, there are not currently federal workplace protections for employees who are discriminated against on the basis of gender identity and sexual orientation.